umutcanc7/DSA210-PROJECT-/README.md

-# DSA210-PROJECT-
+# DSA210-PROJECT- UMUT CAN CUBUKCU
-Screen Time Analysis
-ahahahhaa
-merhaba hocam nasilsiniz
+HOW SOCİAL MEDİA EFFECTS MY